Skip to main content

 Think of it like giving a smart contractor their own desk, not the keys to the building.
 You hand them exactly what they need for the job.
 Nothing more.

-Whatever you put in the CoWork folder, Claude can read and work with.
+Whatever you put in the Cowork folder, Claude can read and work with.
 Whatever stays outside the folder, Claude cannot see.
 It's that simple.

-What to put in — and what to leave out
+What to put in

-• About-me and context files (written by you, no sensitive data)
+• About-me and context files

 • Templates and example outputs